 The proverbial rules of your business’s game, its logic and how it’s played in the day to day responsibilities of all your employees.
 This is usually captured in the Policies and Employee handbook.
 It will include important matters like staff training and skilling, as well as developmental frameworks.

 #6 Marketing Strategy

-Focused on the demographics (who he/she is) and psychographics (what he/she likes or thinks) and buying behaviours (why he/she buys) of your target market.
-Remember to include stuff like your prospect’s media consumption behaviours, and key influencers.
+Focus on your potential customer’s demographics (who he/she is) and psychographics (what he/she likes or thinks) as well as their buying behaviours (why he/she buys).
+Remember to also include other useful information like your prospect’s media consumption behaviours, and key influencers.